upa/mscp/README.md

 [![build on ubuntu](https://github.com/upa/mscp/actions/workflows/build-ubuntu.yml/badge.svg)](https://github.com/upa/mscp/actions/workflows/build-ubuntu.yml) [![build on macOS](https://github.com/upa/mscp/actions/workflows/build-macos.yml/badge.svg)](https://github.com/upa/mscp/actions/workflows/build-macos.yml) [![test](https://github.com/upa/mscp/actions/workflows/test.yml/badge.svg)](https://github.com/upa/mscp/actions/workflows/test.yml)

-`mscp`, a variant of `scp`, copies files over multiple ssh (sftp) sessions.
+`mscp`, a variant of `scp`, copies files over multiple ssh (SFTP) sessions.
 Multiple threads in mscp transfer (1) multiple files simultaneously and (2) a large file in parallel.
 It may shorten the waiting time for transferring a lot of/large files over networks.

-You can use `mscp` like `scp`, for example, `mscp example.com:srcfile /tmp/dstfile`.
-Remote hosts only need to run `sshd` supporting the SFTP subsystem, and you need to be able to ssh to the hosts (as usual).
+You can use `mscp` like `scp`, for example, `mscp user@example.com:srcfile /tmp/dstfile`.
+Remote hosts only need to run normal `sshd` supporting the SFTP subsystem, and you need to be able to ssh to the hosts (as usual). `mscp` does not require anything else.

 Differences from `scp` are:

 - remote glob on remote shell expansion is not supported.
 - remote to remote copy is not supported.
 - `-r` option is not needed.
-- and any other differences I have not noticed and implemented...
+- and any other differences I have not implemented and noticed...

 ## Install